 Generally, it will take 3-6 months.
 The duration often depends on the severity of the eczema.
 However, the skin will see some form of improvements such as reduction of flare ups, itchiness and redness within 3 months of consistent acupuncture and herbal medicine.
 In addition, accompanying symptoms listed above will greatly improved as well.

-What ingredients do you use in the herbal medicine and topical products?
+What ingredients do you use in the herbal medicine?

 How does Chinese medicine help with getting off topical corticosteriods?